The Battle of Sealand

 The Battle of Sealand is the debut studio album by American shoegaze band Airiel.
-It was released August 21, 2007 on Chicago-based Highwheel Records.
+It was released August 21, 2007, on Chicago-based Highwheel Records.
 The album was named after the Principality of Sealand.

-According to an article on the Sealand News website, the members of the band were named official lords of Sealand in recognition of naming their album after the micronation.
+According to an article on the Sealand News website, the members of the band were named official lords of Sealand in recognition of naming their album after the self-proclaimed micronation.
 On September 30, 2007, it was announced that Airiel would be the first rock band to perform at Sealand; however, the concert did not take place.

 The band lineup for the album's recording included guitarist Chris DeBrizzio, bassist/vocalist Cory Osborne, drummer John Rungger and guitarist/vocalist Jeremy Wrenn.
 German electronic musician, remixer and Tangerine Dream member Ulrich Schnauss made a guest appearance on the track "Sugar Crystals".